mattiapitossi/payments-engine-rs/docs/ARCHITECTURE.md

 This document is a high-level description of the architecture of the payment engine.

-Payment engine is responsible for processing customers transactions requests.
+Payment engine is responsible for processing customer transaction requests.
 Each data batch (stored in a CSV file), contains different transactions that will be validated upfront.
 The first service validates the transaction batch by ensuring that each record follows the requirements; if any of the transaction fails the validation the whole request will be discarded.

 ## Technical Features